Can You Use WD40 On Bike Brakes?

 Torching or Heating

-If you have used WD-40 on your bike brake and have noticed signs of contamination from the degreaser, this could be an unusual but simple way to save your brake.
+If you have used WD-40 on your bike brakes and have noticed signs of contamination from the degreaser, this could be an unusual but simple way to save your brakes.

-Heat or torch the brake pad from a small distance to burn the remaining chemicals.
+Heat or torch the brake pad briefly to burn the remaining chemicals.
 It is also essential to remember that a complete cleaning of your rotor could aid in the process.

 Wash and Scrub

-Although less effective, this could be a convenient way to get rid of some of the WD40 that you’ve splashed on your brakes.
+Although less effective, this could be a convenient way to eliminate some of the WD40 you’ve splashed on your brakes.
 For this, use warm water and soap detergent.

 Use a combination of rigorous scrubbing to wash off the greasy chemicals.
 Use enough water to rinse the detergent solution, followed by hours of complete drying.
-When it’s dried, use the acetone solution carefully to get rid of any remaining WD40.
+When it’s dried, use the acetone solution carefully to remove any remaining WD40.
 You can also use alcohol pads for the last step.

 Related reading: Best Wheel Truing Stand Reviews & Buying Guide